yorkulibraries/HeritageSingersCanada/pages/about.md

 alongside the Jean Augustine fonds and the Caribana collection in the Kenneth Shah fonds.
 Caribbean culture is grounded in oral tradition.
-It is within these embodied, living archives—living “istriis” to use the Jamaican language— of songs, stories, movement, and gatherings that our history is preserved.”
+It is within these embodied, living archives—living “istriis” to use the Jamaican language— of songs, stories, movement, and gatherings that our history is preserved.

 ### About this Site

-“This project was graciously funded by the York University Research Support Fund.
+This project was graciously funded by the York University Research Support Fund.
 We also thank the Clara Thomas Archives and Special Collection for their In-kind ($300) support of this project by scanning selected materials from the Heritage Singers Canada fonds.

-- **Original site created by:** [Dina Blanco Pena] (https://www.linkedin.com/in/dina-blanco-pena-4261a0289/), [Debbie Ebanks] (https://www.debbieebanksschlums.com/), and Norda Bell
+- **Original site created by:** <a href="https://www.linkedin.com/in/dina-blanco-pena-4261a0289/">Dina Blanco Pena</a>, <a href="https://www.debbieebanksschlums.com/">Debbie Ebanks</a>, and Norda Bell
 - **Project Heads:** Debbie Ebanks and Norda Bell
 - **Research Assistant:** Dina Blanco Pena

+**Special Thanks:**
-**Special Thanks:** Grace Lyons, Founder, Heritage Singers;
+- Grace Lyons, Founder, Heritage Singers
-Anna St. Onge, Interim University Archivist & Julia Holland, Archives Assistant, Clara Thomas Archives and Special Collections, York University;
+- Anna St. Onge, Interim University Archivist & Julia Holland, Archives Assistant, <a href="https://www.library.yorku.ca/web/archives/">Clara Thomas Archives and Special Collections </a>, York University;
-Kris Joseph, Digital Scholarship Librarian, York University Libraries; Staff at the Clara Thomas Archives and Special Collections, York University Libraries.
+- Kris Joseph, Digital Scholarship Librarian, York University Libraries
+- Staff at the Clara Thomas Archives and Special Collections, York University Libraries